 - If your baby doesn’t like the taste, mix it with breast milk or formula and see how she reacts.

 - Start off slow.
 Remember that after one year of age, milk will be a part of the toddler’s meal and not the entire meal itself.

 - Watch out for signs of allergy to milk.
 If you notice symptoms like swelling of the lips, rashes, vomiting, diarrhoea, or blood in the stools, immediately and rush to the doctor.

 - Consult your doctor before you start feeding your child milk regularly.

-So, while breastfeeding is the best bet for your child, cow and buffalo milk can be used as substitutes after your young one completes a year.
-While introducing animal milk, you must keep in mind the important aspects like its effect on the kidneys, its pasteurisation, how often you clean the feeding bottle.
-Milk is a major source of calcium so it must be included in your baby’s diet judiciously.
-While buffalo and cow milk for a newborn may have its benefits, it is always important to consult your doctor before you add it to your baby’s diet.
+So, while breastfeeding is best for your child, cow and buffalo milk can be used as substitutes after your young one completes a year.
+While introducing animal milk, you must consider the important aspects like its effect on the kidneys, pasteurisation, and how often you clean the feeding bottle.
+Milk is a major source of calcium, so it must be included in your baby’s diet judiciously.
+While buffalo and cow milk for a newborn may have benefits, it is always important to consult your doctor before adding it to your baby’s diet.